-- 1. Liaising with teaching and non-teaching staff, statutory and voluntary organisations, therapies, pupils, families/carers - 2.
-Working with the relevant Teacher / Senior Leadership Team to support the specific requirements of the team - 3.
-Complementing the work of teachers by taking responsibility for agreed learning activities under an agreed system of supervision/cover - 4.
-Using detailed knowledge and specialist skills to support pupils learning - 5.
-Routinely and accurately understand and perform roles in the support, and evaluation of learning activities - 6.
-Organising the learning environment to suit the needs of pupils using appropriate resources
+- 1. liaising with teaching and non-teaching staff, statutory and voluntary organisations, therapies, pupils, families/carers - 2. working with the relevant teacher/Senior Leadership Team to support the specific requirements of the team - 3. complementing the work of teachers by taking responsibility for agreed learning activities under an agreed system of supervision/cover - 4. using detailed knowledge and specialist skills to support pupils' learning - 5. routinely and accurately understanding and performing roles in the support, and evaluation of learning activities - 6. organising the learning environment to suit the needs of pupils using appropriate resources - 7. using behaviour management strategies in line with the School's policies and procedures, which contribute to a purposeful School environment - 8. supporting pupils constantly, whilst recognising and responding to individual needs - 9. promoting independence and employing strategies which reward self-reliance

-- 7. Using behaviour management strategies in line with the school's policies and procedure, which contribute to a purposeful school environment - 8.
-Supporting pupils constantly whilst recognising and responding to individual needs - 9.
-Promoting independence and employ strategies which reward self-reliance. - 10.
-Supporting pupils' during crisis periods, following agreed protocols - 11.
-Supporting and implementing care plans for students - 12.
-The Gov.UK document Research and analysis Supporting SEND notes that [in mainstream provision, the focus of the report] "...[T]hat many [SEND] pupils were spending some curriculum time with TAs rather than teachers.
+- 10. supporting pupils during crisis periods, following agreed protocols - 11. supporting and implementing care plans for students - 12. the Gov.UK document Research and analysis Supporting SEND notes that [in mainstream provision, the focus of the report] "...[T]hat many [SEND] pupils were spending some curriculum time with TAs rather than teachers.
 This raises concerns about pupils with SEND having full access to high-quality teaching" [p.5].
 This possibility is understood and monitored by SLT and those responsible for timetabling (including intervention timetabling) and is constantly reviewed in the light of delivering the best possible outstanding outcomes for all.